frangrit/williamsreunion2020.github.io/index.md

 We'll collect a few ideas for local activities and sights aside from the group gatherings.

+## 🤔 Good to know

+For now, the main thing we want to stress is that coastal weather can be unpredictable and sometimes cold and wet.
+Adjust your expectations -- and bring layers.
+More soon!

 > This site is maintained by Dano and Fran.
 [Email us with questions and suggestions](mailto:francesduncan@gmail.com) or [create a pull request](https://github.com/frangrit/williamsreunion2020.github.io/) to edit directly.